 Halloween in London: Where to trick or treat

 My girls grew up in San Francisco and for them, Halloween is the biggest celebration of the year (with Thanksgiving).
 Trick or treating was always part of Halloween, as well as dressing up or making Halloween crafts, and to extend the fun into November, El Dia de los Muertos (Day of the Dead).
-In London where we now live, Halloween is less celebrated for obvious reasons but a lot of streets partake in trick or treating and we are lucky to be within walking or tubing distance from a few hot spots.
+In London where we now live, Halloween is less celebrated but a lot of streets partake in trick or treating and we are lucky to be within walking or tubing distance from a few ghoulish hot spots.

 London Trick or Treating 101

 Before you set out on a sweet rampage, it’s useful to know what makes trick or treating in London different (or not) from trick or treating in the US.

 - Halloween is on October 31.
 Sunset in London on October 31 is around 4.30pm.
 Since most schools are on half-term break, kids usually have all day to get ready.

 - In London, Halloween is scary.
 Funny, cute, geek or political costumes get you blank stares as if you totally missed the mark.
 Most kids are witches, ghosts, zombies, vampires and bloody gory serial killers.
 Very few adults do dress up but when they do, they do it well.

 - To find a trick or treating house, look for a pumpkin with lights outside.
 In the US, the code is lights on for candy, lights off for “we’re out of sweets”.
 In London, there are fewer trick or treaters anyway so chances of scoring sweets are higher but if lights are off, they might have run out of candy.

 - Trick or treating happens when its dark rather than at dusk, even with younger kids.
 Peak trick-or-treating time is 5 to 7pm.
 Don’t forget a torch, it can be very dark in narrow alleys!

 - The best way to trick or treat is to start on a major road and follow trick-or-treaters or pumpkins with lights.

 - Some places/houses display “No trick or treat” posters.
 Leave them alone, no tricks please.